Crito: Authoritarianism

 One of the most controversial issues raised by Crito is the presentation of a society in which citizens who are incapable of changing laws by convincing lawmakers have to abide by the laws to remain "just".
 The state's demand for loyalty was a social contract theory in which citizens have a mutual agreement with the state and understand what being a citizen of the state entails.
 A person only became a citizen after undertaking a test called dokimasia (δοκιμασία); citizenship was not conferred at birth.
 Those who do not want to live under such laws are to emigrate if they desire an ethical life.
 Although Socrates ultimately rejects the idea of expulsion, he believes it to be ethical because the court had suggested it and because the ruling was unjust.
-It followed, however, from the overall context of Platonic ethics in the sense that it priorities the avoidance of injustice.
+It followed, however, from the overall context of Platonic ethics in the sense that it prioritises the avoidance of injustice.

 Sandrine Bergès proposed a Liberal interpretation of the law in which the agreement between the state and the individual implies a mutual obligation.
 The legislation provides the citizens' livelihoods and an environment conducive to their prosperity and so they consider themselves to be loyal to the laws.
 Prosperity, in the sense of Socrates, means the formation of character – the acquisition of virtue as a prerequisite for a good life.
 In this sense, the analogy of the relationship between parent and child is to be understood as parents having the obligation to educate their children to be good people and can expect their children's obedience in return.
 The laws promote the virtue of citizens and should therefore be respected.
 In both cases, the parent entity must fulfil its obligation to be eligible for obedience.
 In the relationship between Socrates and the Athenian laws, this was the case despite the judgement of the court.
 If it was otherwise, there would be no obligation to comply with the laws.